Scientific Name

 Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 L. hallii can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Fertilizing: L. hallii does not need to be fertilized.
 It will thrive without any feeding.
-If you decide to feed, use a fertilizer with high potassium and low nitrogen levels.
+If you feed, use a high potassium and low nitrogen levels fertilizer.

 Propagation: L. hallii is most often grown from seeds.
 If you have a multi-headed plant, it can also be propagated by division.
 Sow the seeds during the summer.